Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 It helps to remove that extra water off to the edges of the building, where an external drainage system lives, or to designated internal drains that will carry the water away.

 One of the flaws of these low spots is that water ponding can occur quite easily.
 When that happens, the drains can clog with debris and fail to do their job.
-This leads to a buildup of water that can cause damage to the membrane of the roof and eventually cause leakage.
+This leads to a buildup of water that can damage the roof membrane and eventually cause leakage.

-Direct as much water as possible to the internal or external drains that your building possesses.
+Directing as much water as possible to your building’s internal or external drains is the goal.

 Add More Drain Lines

-If the current drainage system has issues with effectively removing water from your flat roof, there are a few things that you can look into in order to help the process along.
-Though it comes with additional costs, adding additional drains is one of the most effective ways to take care of this issue.
+If the current drainage system is having trouble effectively removing water from your flat roof, there are a few things that you can look into to help the process along.
+Though it comes with additional costs, adding additional drains is one of the most effective ways to address this issue.

 Flat roofs, particularly those in areas with high precipitation, will sometimes need additional drains to properly clear the water from the roof.
 Unfortunately, most building owners don’t realize this until they see that water ponding becomes a substantial problem in the wake of a heavy storm.

-Most professional roofing contractors worth their salt can install extra drain lines or even widen the existing drains attached to your building in order to direct that excess water away from the rooftop.
+Most professional roofing contractors worth their salt can install extra drain lines or even widen the existing drains attached to your building to direct excess water away from the rooftop.

-Again, this is an extra cost, and most building owners will avoid this option.
-Still, it isn’t out there if there is a more efficient option than this.
+Again, this is an extra cost, so most building owners will avoid this option.
+Still, it isn’t out there if there is a more efficient option.

 Install Roof Crickets

-When it comes to pooling on your flat roof, you might find that the water ponds in specific areas.
+When pooling on your flat roof, the water ponds in specific areas.
 These areas typically are near chimneys or around large vents.
-The best way to battle water ponding in these areas is to install roof crickets in those areas.
+The best way to battle water ponding in these areas is to install roof crickets.

-Crickets are ridged structures that have been designed to divert melted snow and rainwater around roofing obstructions like the aforementioned chimneys and vents.
+Crickets are ridged structures designed to divert melted snow and rainwater around roofing obstructions like chimneys and vents.
 Because of their positioning or design, those obstructions may have a naturally difficult time draining water on their own.

 Adding crickets to these obstructed areas can also help when standing water is typically associated with transitions between roof areas.
 If you are experiencing ponding water in other areas of the roof, crickets might not be enough.
 It is important to know how to drain water from a flat roof.

-If most of the standing water revolves around those obstruction areas, installing roof crickets can be the remedy you have been searching for.
+If most of the standing water revolves around those obstructed areas, installing roof crickets can be the remedy you have been searching for.

 Re-pitch The Rooftop

-One issue that your commercial building roof could be having when it comes to keeping away ponding water is that the pitch was not properly designed or installed during the initial process.
-All roofs need some form of sloping to them, even if it is just subtle.
+One issue your commercial building roof could be having when it comes to keeping away ponding water is that the pitch was not properly designed or installed during the initial process.
+All roofs need some form of sloping, even if it is subtle.

 Without the right amount of slope, the water that builds during a storm won’t be able to drain and will, more often than not, lead to additional pooling across your flat commercial roof.

-The process of re-pitching the roof might be a costly one, but it might also be the only way that you can solve consistent ponding issues on your commercial roof.
-It might be worth exploring other options first, but if you need to make the investment, there are far worse things to put your money towards.
+Re-pitching the roof might be costly, but it might also be the only way to solve consistent ponding issues on your commercial roof.
+It might be worth exploring other options first, but if you need to make the investment, there are far worse things to do with your money.

-Best of all, if you know what you are looking for, you can actually re-pitch the roof before a problem arises.
-Sure, noticing standing water is an obvious sign, but maybe you live in an area that has a lot of storms and want to take preventative measures.
+If you know what you are looking for, you can actually re-pitch the roof before a problem arises.
+Sure, noticing standing water is an obvious sign, but maybe you live in an area with many storms and want to take preventative measures.

 Replace The Membrane